COVID-19 Policies & Protocols

 At the bottom of the page are video workouts, skills videos and online resources that were utilized during the shelter-in-place period.

-ASA is following guidance from Virginia state officials, the Alexandria Health Department, and the City of Alexandria government to ensure participants, families, staff and our community remain safe.
-We have collaborated with regional medical and youth sports leaders to ensure we are considering all aspects of youth sports and returning to play.
+ASA safety guidelines were created following guidance from the CDC, Virginia state officials, and the City of Alexandria Health Department to ensure participants, families, staff and our community remain safe.
+In addition to these entities ASA has collaborated with regional medical and youth sports leaders to ensure we are considering all aspects of safety in youth sports programming.